hadjShell/JavaScriptLearningJourney/JS_notes.md

         * No more `then`
         * **Asynchronous operation written in synchronous way**
       * The keyword `async` before a function makes the function return a **promise** (**always fulfilled not rejected**)
+      * All functions invoked in `async` functions should be `async` not callback functions
       * The `await` keyword can only be used inside an `async` function
       * The `await` keyword makes the function pause the execution and wait for a resolved promise before it continues
       * Use with error handling `try...catch`
         * Rethrow the `error` in `catch` block will manually reject `async` function

       ```javascript
       // Promisify geolocation
       const getPosition = function () {